QuentinRa/blog.quentinra.dev/info/ocaml/intro/install-win.md

 ./idea.sh -c
 ```

 But this won't work.
 You need to install [XMing](http://www.straightrunning.com/XmingNotes/), and [XMing fonts](http://www.straightrunning.com/XmingNotes/) first (links in "public domain").
-Then, every time you need to use `-c` (graphical version), start XMing.
+Then, every time you need to use `-c` (graphical version), start XMing first.
 </details>

 <details class="details-e">